-This painting shows four friends in Rome during their Grand Tour, the journey made by wealthy gentlemen to Italy in search of antique and modern culture that was at its most popular in the late-18th century.
+This painting shows four friends during their Grand Tour, the journey made by wealthy young gentlemen to Italy in search of antique and modern culture that was popular in the late-18th century.
 The Colosseum, urn and drawing of Palladian architecture allude to the friends’ classical learning and experience.
-Dance-Holland travelled to Italy in 1754 to study and improve his art, remaining there until 1766.
-As well as producing works on classical subjects, he painted portraits of British tourists passing through Rome.
-Dance-Holland was commissioned to produce four versions of this painting, one for each sitter.
+Dance-Holland studied and worked in Italy from 1754 to 1766.
+As well as painting on classical subjects, he produced portraits of British tourists passing through Rome.
+The artist was commissioned to produce four versions of this painting, one for each sitter.

 Does this text contain inaccurate information or language that you feel we should improve or change?
 We would like to hear from you.